-Shrinking regions at the sub-regional level
+2.2 Shrinking regions at the sub-regional level

 The maps of shrinking regions at the sub-regional level display two types of indicators.
-The relative level of total population change in a ten-year period (2001-2011) indicates the pace of population shrinkage.
+First, the relative level of total population change in a ten-year period (2001-2011) indicates the pace of population shrinkage in spatial units.
 Like on the NUTS 3 level, three main types of development are distinguished (Shrinking regions, regions with Stable population, regions with Growing population) based on the same criteria.
-It should be noted that relative population change directly depends on total population size, in particular in the case of LAU 2 units.
-Quite obviously, smaller units might easily show higher degrees of growth or decline.
-The total size of the population in an LAU 2 unit characterises the level of urbanisation in the region.
-It also shows whether population decline is more typical for rural or urban or all LAU 2 units.
-Population change in the NUTS 3 regions in which the
+It should be noted that relative population change directly depends on total population size, in particular in the case of LAU 2 units, and also on the way regions are delimited (administrative versus functional regions).